ngocminhminh1305/dsa4213-assignment3/README.md

 # DSA4213 Assignment 3

 ## Overview
 This repository contains the implementation for **Assignment 3** of the NUS DSA4213 module .
-The project explores modern NLP methods by applying them to a downstream task, including dataset preparation, model fine-tuning, evaluation, and error analysis.Dataset choice is **AG News dataset**. _Link to the dataset_: https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset/data
+This assignment fine-tuned pretrained Transformer model (**DistilBERT**) to do topic dectection task, including dataset preparation, model fine-tuning, evaluation, and error analysis.
+Dataset choice is **AG News dataset**. _Link to the dataset_: https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset/data

 ## How to Reproduce